fetch-trade/mobile_platform/README.md

 #### macOS

-type `vi ~/.zshrc` to access your mac's bash profile in vim
+type `vi ~/.zshrc` into your terminal, i.e., bash, zdsh, warp, or tmux, to access your mac's bash profile in vim

 press `i` to `INSERT` a new path variable